One of the simplest ways to protect your cash flow as a tradesman is to use clear and consistent payment terms.

 - In the quote

-- On the invoice itself
+- On the invoice

-This removes any confusion and protects both sides.
+This removes confusion and protects you.

 Consistency Is Important